-- 10.1.1 In cases where proof of vaccination or prophylaxis is required by national authorities under the International Health Regulations (2005), the public authorities shall accept the International Certificate of Vaccination or Prophylaxis prescribed by the World Health Organization in the IHR (2005) - 10.1.2 The public authorities shall take all possible measures to have vaccinators use the Model International Certificate of Vaccination or Prophylaxis, in accordance with Article 36 and Annex 6 of the International Health Regulations (2005), in order to assure uniform acceptance. - 10.1.3 The public authorities should support digital issuance of vaccination certificates in line with the WHO recommendations and these vaccination certificates should be interoperable with the specifications in the ICAO Technical Report Visible Digital Seal for non-constrained environments (VDS-NC). - 10.1.4 The public authorities shall make arrangements to enable all aircraft operators and agencies concerned to make available to passengers, sufficiently in advance of departure, information concerning the vaccination requirements of the countries of destination.
+- 10.1.7 The public authorities shall take all possible measures to ensure vaccinators use the Model International Certificate of Vaccination or Prophylaxis, in accordance with Article 36 and Annex 6 of the IHR, in order to assure uniform acceptance. - 10.1.8 The public authorities should support digital issuance of vaccination certificates in line with the WHO recommendations and these vaccination certificates should be interoperable with the specifications in the ICAO Technical Report Visible Digital Seal for non-constrained environments (VDS-NC). - 10.1.9 The public authorities shall make arrangements to enable all aircraft operators and agencies concerned to make available to passengers, sufficiently in advance of departure, information concerning the vaccination requirements of the countries of destination.